Watermelon Sorbet – 5 ingredients

 MAKE THE WATERMELON SORBET MIXTURE:

-- In a small saucepan, combine the sugar, corn syrup and lemon juice.
+- In a small saucepan, combine ½ cup sugar, ¼ cup corn syrup and ½ cup lemon juice.
 Bring to a boil over high heat, stirring constantly until the sugar is completely dissolved.
 Set aside to cool.

-- Add the lemon syrup and vodka (if using) to the watermelon puree and pulse to blend.
-Cover and refrigerate for at least 2 -3 hours until very cold.
+- Add the lemon syrup and 2 tablespoons vodka (if using) to the watermelon puree and pulse to blend.
+Cover and refrigerate for at least 2-3 hours, until very cold.

 MAKE THE SORBET: